-Floods affect Maharashtra guite frequently.
+Floods affect Maharashtra quite frequently.
 Floods are not just restricted to one particular region, but are spread all over the state.
-Maharashtra, therefore. exhibits high a proneness to floods.
+Maharashtra, therefore, exhibits proneness to floods.
 Most floods occur during monsoon and hence, the accompanying damage such as deaths due to lightning, landslides, house crashes and drowning have been commonly reported from most districts.
 Floods destroys houses, crops and food stocks.
 They strip farm lands, wash away irrigation systems and erode large areas of land or make them unusable.
-Floods are more threatening for an agricultural economy such that of as Maharashtra, especially because of the heavy damage they cause, thereby disrupting the economy.
+Floods are more threatening for an agricultural economy such as that Maharashtra, especially because of the heavy damage they cause, thereby disrupting the economy.
 Analyzing the floods in Maharashtra, one observes that most floods in Maharashtra are flash floods due to nallah-overflows and poor drainage systems.